I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Loudness and 1994's Heavy Metal Hippies are probably the most highly regarded albums from this era, but most fans agree that their late '90s discs like Dragon, Ghetto Machine and Engine are to be avoided at all costs due to their reliance on then-trendy nu-metal and groove metal stylings.

 The Soldiers Just Came Back!!

 Sadly, drummer Munetaka Higuchi passed away in late 2008 after a battle with liver cancer at the age of 49.
-He was replaced by Masayuki Suzuki, formerly of Hard Gear and RDX.
-Suzuki made his recording debut with Loudness on one track ("I Wonder") from 2009's The Everlasting, which was the last album Higuchi worked on prior to his death and is dedicated to his memory.
+He was replaced by Masayuki Suzuki, who made his recording debut with Loudness on the track "I Wonder" from 2009's The Everlasting, which was the last album Higuchi worked on prior to his death.

 Still Metal Mad!!

 As Loudness approaches their 40th anniversary, they are showing no signs of slowing down.
-Their twenty-seventh (!) studio album, Rise to Glory, is scheduled to be released worldwide in January 2018, and they still maintain a loyal cult following in the U.S. and Europe, as evidenced by their presence at numerous European and American retro-rock festivals in recent years.
+Their twenty-seventh (!) studio album, Rise to Glory, was released in 2018, and they still maintain a loyal cult following in the U.S. and Europe, as evidenced by their presence at numerous European and American retro-rock festivals in recent years.

 In addition to their vast amount of studio albums, Loudness has also released a dizzying array of live discs, compilation albums, concert videos/DVDs, and singles.
 Collecting the band's complete discography would be a daunting task indeed (not to mention prohibitively expensive, considering the cost of imported CDs from Japan!!), but thankfully their best stuff is still fairly easy to find in the U.S. at an affordable price.
 If the only song you remember from Loudness is "Crazy Nights," you owe it to yourself to start digging and rediscover one of the metal world's best kept secrets!!